Student User Guide

 Use the Open all Sections or Close All Sections links or icons ( ) above the report header to open (display details) or close (hide details) all requirement sections at once.

-An abbreviated key/legend of the informational icons that appear to the right of each requirement/subrequirement displays at the bottom of the HTML report.
+An abbreviated key/legend of the informational icons that appear to the left of each requirement/subrequirement displays at the bottom of the HTML report.

 Additionally, clicking on the question mark icon opens the full key for the HTML report, describing icons, course codes and special grades.